About Carbon Free Silicon Valley

 Membership in CFSV is open to anyone who supports our purpose.
 Please join our GoogleGroup to share your ideas and learn from others.

-- Steve Schmidt, Public Information Officer (term expires Aug.
-2019) Los Altos Hills
+Steve Schmidt, Secretary (term expires Aug.
+2021) Los Altos Hills

 See detailed Board Bios here.